Non-ergodicity on SU(2) and SU(3) character varieties of the once-punctured torus: Introduction

 \subsection{Acknowledgments}

 Lawton is partially supported by a Collaboration grant from the Simons Foundation, and thanks IHES for hosting him in 2021 when this work was advanced.
 Forni was supported by the NSF grant DMS 2154208, and Goldman was supported by NSF grant DMS 1709791.
 We thank Rapha\"el Krikorian and Peter Gothen for helpful correspondence.
+We also thank both referees for helpful remarks.